zola-25/zola-25.github.io/_posts/2023-02-05-server-side-password-hashing.md

 1. Limiting number of login attempts within a set time period This becomes a vital protection in the event an attacker's range of potential guesses is very low, if for example they already know a portion of the user's password.

-2. Notifying users of login attempts, particularly emphasising those that failed, and are from new   devices or locations.
+2. Notifying users of login attempts, particularly emphasising those that failed and are from new devices or locations.

 3. Ensuring a minimum degree of password complexity.
 This should avoid enforcing overly complex passwords that are impossible to memorize, that are often stored unsecurely by the user, becoming vulnerable to exposure.
-However modern password manager applications are invaluable tools to both allow password complexity as well as minimizing exposure risk.
+However, modern password manager applications are invaluable tools that both allow password complexity and minimizing exposure risk.

 4. Enforcing HTTPS and maintaining certificate validity.